 To learn more, visit the Hagar website.

-Navitas also supported a number of other activities in the year, including:
+Navitas also supported a number of other community activities through FY17, including:

-- More than 1,200 management hours were committed to support corporate responsibility activity in FY16;
+- Committing more than 800 management hours to support corporate responsibility activities.

-Although Navitas has a network of more than 120 campuses and colleges around the world the majority of these are leased or owned by partners.
-Within this constraint Navitas aims to:
+Most of Navitas’ global network of more than 120 campuses and colleges are leased or owned by partners.
+Within this constraint, Navitas aims to:

 - Ensure sustainability is included in design and construction guidelines, and where possible, all design materials will come from sustainable, low energy use resources;